saltict/availproject.github.io/docs/Architecture/avail-consensus.md

 Through a DAC, scaling solutions rely on a DAC to reach a Validium.
 The issue with DACs is that data availability becomes a trusted service upon a small group of committee members who are responsible for storing and truthfully reporting data.

-Avail is not a DAC, but an actual blockchain network with its consensus mechanism, and has its own set of validator nodes and block producers.
+Avail is not a DAC, but an actual blockchain network with its own consensus mechanism, and has its own set of validator nodes and block producers.

 ## Proof of Stake